PurdueAF/purdue-af/docs/source/doc-interface.rst

   computing clusters.
 At Purdue AF, **users with local Purdue accounts** can submit jobs from Purdue AF to ``cms`` queue.

-  `Instructions to submit Slurm jobs <https://www.rcac.purdue.edu/knowledge/hammer/run>`_
+  `Instructions for submitting Slurm jobs <https://www.rcac.purdue.edu/knowledge/hammer/run>`_

 * **`Dask <https://docs.dask.org/en/stable/>`_**  is an open-source library for parallel computing in Python.
 It can be used to :doc:`quickly parallelize any Python code <doc-dask>`,